 Starting or running your own practice is no small undertaking.
-There are many risks and challenges you’ll have to face along the way, but with the right support and resources at your fingertips, you can reap the rewards that can come with being your own boss.
+There are many risks and challenges you’ll have to face along the way, but with the right optometry practice support and resources at your fingertips, you can reap the rewards that can come with being your own boss.

 Introduction to Doctor Alliance Networks